Young Adult ADHD

 In other words, if you suspect that you are dealing with the telltale signs of ADHD, you are not alone.
 The questionnaire below is designed to take a snapshot of your psychological profile.
 The first step in conquering an issue is to identify it, and we hope this is a useful tool in your journey toward self-improvement.

-DISCLAIMER: This test is not intended as a diagnostic tool, but rather an indication that you may need help.
-If the following quiz prompts any vulnerabilities or concerns, please contact a trained professional.
+DISCLAIMER: This test is not intended as a formal diagnostic tool, but rather an indication that you may need help.
+If the following quiz prompts any vulnerabilities or concerns within you, please contact a trained professional.